 Current Co-op Students:

-Students admitted to a Co-op Degree POSt in their first year of study must request a Co-op Subject POSt on ACORN upon completion of 4.0 credits and must have passed all of the A-level CSC and MAT courses required in the program ( CSCA08H3, CSCA48H3, CSCA67H3, MATA22H3, MATA31H3, and MATA37H3).
-Students are admitted on the basis on academic performance in program courses; students should consult the Department of Computer and Mathematical Sciences website for more information.
+Students admitted to a Co-op Degree POSt in their first year of study must request a Co-op Subject POSt on ACORN upon completion of 4.0 credits.
+Students must have completed the required A-level CSC and MAT courses, and achieved the required grades, described in the Enrolment Requirements for the Specialist in Computer Science.
 In addition, they must also have achieved a CGPA of at least 2.5 across all attempted courses.

 Prospective Co-op Students: